-Unfortunately, everything didn't go as smooth as we had planned.
-Brussels Airlines broke our plans and and they were quite unwilling to co-operate in solving them.
+Unfortunately, everything didn't go as smoothly as we had planned.
+Brussels Airlines broke our plans and they were quite unwilling to co-operate in solving them.

 Booking the Flight

-Like always, we compared flight prices on Skyscanner*.
+Like always, we compared flight prices on Skyscanner.
 We decided to book two separate flights.
 One from Helsinki to Copenhagen with Norwegian and one from Copenhagen to Brussels with Brussels Airlines.
-We made an estimate that there is enough time to connect between the flights because we were planning to travel only with a hand luggage.
-We also had our private travel insurances in case that we had missed the connection.
+We estimated that there is enough time to connect between the flights because we were planning to travel only with hand luggage.
+We also had our private travel insurance in case we missed the connection.

-Tip: Always have a travel insurance when travelling to limit unexpected costs.
+Tip: Always have travel insurance when travelling to limit unexpected costs.